 200 hours of work to complete three MBA applications.
 Really?

-Before I continue let me acknowledge that everyone works at their own pace, but these estimates are in line with the experience of my clients who deeply engaged in the process and produced successful applications of exceptional quality.
+Before we continue, let us acknowledge that everyone works at their own pace, but these estimates are in line with the experience of our clients who were deeply engaged in the process and produced successful applications of exceptional quality.

 In this step, you will complete a thorough accounting of your key differentiators, character strengths, career history, and leadership capabilities.
 The things you discover about yourself will serve as the building blocks for a powerful application.